yash-sharma1/docs-site/docs/smart-chain/wallet/metamask.md

 ## Create Multiple Accounts

-1. To create multiple accounts, you click on Profile icon on Metamask and then click on Create Account</br>
+1. To create multiple accounts, you click on Profile icon on MetaMask and then click on Create Account</br>
 <img src="https://lh6.googleusercontent.com/2Xza8K_NtkE63R1j3NwBH7rxsay9zOKu_v-3fawtt86On_vGavW87c1qUP0JpfIaWRc5QPTk6ZqC6bmm_-6-829WnU5woMXKh7BM0-0OkraO55LKYMwuZxEZ3R2k0-SsyNnh4cNc" alt="img" style="zoom:33%;" />

 2. You can then add an account name and click on Create.</br>